 SOFOFA was particularly insistent on the inclusion of scientific analysis and the direct participation of the private sector in economic planning.
 These themes became central in the organization's lobbying efforts during the period between 1927 and 1939.
 For example, in 1934 the vice-president of SOFOFA, Walter Muller, writing in the organization's bulletin, argued in favor of the creation of a "National Economic Council" that would have the direct participation of representatives from the private sector (Ibañez 1983, 40).
-Later, in 1937, the publication Industria, which was also financed by SOFOFA, argued that "something is missing in the organization of the country, which can scientifically study a complete work program for the creation of wealth and general welfare" (Ibañez 1983, 45, translated).
+Later, in 1937, the publication Industria, which was also financed by SOFOFA, argued that "something is missing in the organization of the creation of wealth and general welfare" (Ibañez 1983, 45, translated).
 Hence, it is clear that the process of institutionalization of protectionism in Chile during 1927-1939 was accompanied by the integration of technocrats into public service, and this process was fully supported by the main pressure group of the industrialists.